cusbg/MolArt/docs/README.md

 #### Define visibility and order of categories

 In order to exclude categories or customize their order, simply pass additional parameters to the `MolArt` object as you would when using ProtVista only.
+The list of all categories available in ProtVista can be found [here](https://github.com/davidhoksza/ProtVista/blob/90000af6e11131d138faab050d89e30f27e03e19/src/config.json#L2)

 ```javascript
 molart = new MolArt({